Dr. Mario Online Rx: Features

 A majority of features from previous installments, such as the virus and speed levels, are present in Dr. Mario Online Rx.
 Players played online against another with only one copy, as an online-play demo could be sent akin to DS Download Play.
 Vs. Mode could also be played offline, if desired.
 Unlike Dr. Mario 64, Online Rx lacks the ability to play with four players, instead only allowing up to 2 players in Vs. Mode.

 Several features in this game previously appeared in Dr. Mario 64, including the four musical tracks: "Fever", "Chill", "Cube", and "Que Que" (the latter two tracks are now named "Cough" and "Sneeze").
 The music can be randomly selected or turned off.
 Flash Mode, which challenges the player(s) to clear just three flashing viruses among many, also returns from Dr. Mario 64.

 Virus Buster, previously seen as a mini-game in Brain Age 2 has more customization than the original.
 Whereas the original only had Easy, Normal, and Hard as options, this version allows to adjust virus level and music as well.
 Remixed versions of "Fever" and "Chill" are present in this mode.
 Virus Buster can be played alone or with others, with up to four players.
 Instead of being controlled directly with the D-pad, they are guided with the Wii Remote pointer.

 In single player mode, a player can select to start the game at level 20.
 After winning level 20, levels 21, 22, and 23 increment by four viruses.
 Level 24 and beyond contain 99 viruses.
 After 99 levels, gameplay can continue but the game does not progress past level 99 and the player is presented with only the "Try Again" and "Quit" menu options.

 Reception

+The game received above-average reviews according to the review aggregation website Metacritic.

-IGN gave Dr. Mario Online Rx an 8.5/10, calling the main game "timeless" and the new Virus Buster mode "chaotically awesome".
+IGN called the main game "timeless" and the new Virus Buster mode "chaotically awesome".
 However they were let down by the fact that the main Dr. Mario mode only supported up to 2 players (where some earlier games had supported up to 4) and that Virus Buster was not playable online.
-Additionally, N-Europe awarded Dr. Mario an 8/10, calling it "the same Dr. Mario that we know and love" with "solid and functional graphics" and addictive gameplay.
+Additionally, N-Europe called it "the same Dr. Mario that we know and love" with "solid and functional graphics" and addictive gameplay.
+GamePro said, "Playing Dr. Mario Online RX for an hour or so virtually guarantees a smile and good mood to follow.
+Precious few full-price Wii games are that much fun, and a $10 game that delivers and that every single member of your family is likely to enjoy playing - is frankly a bargain."